ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

             latitude.standard_name = 'latitude'
             latitude.long_name = 'latitude'

-And that's all.
+This will fix the error.
 The next time you run ESMValTool you will find that the error is fixed on the fly and, hopefully, your recipe will run free of errors.

 Sometimes other errors can appear after you fix the first one because they were hidden by it.
 In our case, the latitude coordinate could have bad units or values outside the valid range for example.
-Just extend your fix to fix those errors and keep going
+Just extend your fix to address those errors and keep going

 Finishing